-In addition to The Graduate School requirements (including successful completion of the GRE General Exam), the School of Music administers its own diagnostic examinations in written theory, ear training and music literature prior to the student's first semester.
+In addition to The Graduate School requirements, the School of Music administers its own diagnostic examinations in written theory, ear training and music literature prior to the student's first semester.
 The school also requires successful completion of any deficiencies by the time 18 credit hours of study have been completed.

-In addition to these general requirements, conducting majors must pass examinations in conducting, and those in choral conducting must pass tests in sight singing, keyboard skills and language diction. the faculty/student ratio also allows for a close relationship and provides the opportunity for individualized instruction in many areas.
+In addition to these general requirements, conducting majors must pass examinations in conducting, and those in choral conducting must pass tests in sight singing, keyboard skills and language diction.
+The faculty/student ratio also allows for a close relationship and provides the opportunity for individualized instruction in many areas.